ace-dent/demo-toybox/NOVA2024/readme.md

 15:24 Playing around with P8 font modifier [effects](https://pico-8.fandom.com/wiki/P8SCII_Control_Codes#Changing_character_rendering_modes).
 Not sure I like the thicker horizontal lines in the artwork.
 16:05 Quick hack to draw oval in place of `O` to complete the logo.
 Looking good.
 Taking a break to recharge and may head to the party!
 20:30 Back in the saddle...
 At NOVA!
 Sizecoding first to see what we have to work with...
 20:45 Double checking how the tile data is stored; counting repeatitions.
+21:10 Combined the tile set into one data stream, embedded in the file.
+154 chrs.